cs480x-21c/01-ghd3/README.md

 Every shape in this project used basic d3.js shapes.
 This started to become tedious so I think that this would not have been very effective in a larger scale project.
 Through this project I learned how to use HTML, JavaScript, and Github.
 I also learned some extra interactivity you can use in d3.js, such as transitions and mouseHover functions.
-I was able to learn how to change the size and shape of the circles on the page through mouse events ('mouseOver', 'mouseOut') with d3.js.
+I was able to learn how to change the size and color of the circles on the page through mouse events ('mouseOver', 'mouseOut') with d3.js.
 I looked online for examples on how to develop SVGs as well as using the interactive features of d3.js.

 Sources of Code: